viur-framework/viur-docs/source/basics.rst

 skeletons/      Like the modules folder, this is the place where the skeletons for the data models are put.

-                Usually, one Python file for every skeleton, but this is also only an advise. ``__init__.py`` must also be extended when new skeletons are created.
+                Usually, one Python file for every skeleton, but this is also only an advise.

 static/         This folder is used for static files that are served by the applications when providing a HTML-frontend.
 CSS, images, JavaScripts, meta-files and fonts are stored here.